skilbjo/articles/cdmtr/bash.md

 ## Why?
 Get to know your shell, which is the command interpreter for many variants of Unix.
 This means, Linux[]; \*BSD, and mac OS all use bash as the default login command interpreter.
+You can now even run bash on Windows with the Windows Subsystem for Linux (Richard Stallman must be thrilled!)!

 ## History / sh vs bash
 The Unix operating system was first written in 1969 by Ken Thompson and Dennis